giano/Telegrammer/README.md

 You need to define some properties:

-* a __route__ function that will execute your code and will respond to a route path and executes some code and returns a Promise.
-Will receive an object **params** with the params you defined in your hooks, the Telegrammer api (you can use it to send any message you want) and request & response objects.
+* a __route__ function that will execute your code and that responds to a route path and executes some code.
+I must returns a Promise.
+It will receive an object **params** with the params you defined in your hooks, the Telegrammer api (you can use it to send any message you want) and request & response objects.
 Your page will answer with your "resolve" param, unless you return null.
 * Optionally the **route_path** or it will be generated using namespace/name of the hook.
 * Optionally a **params** key defining expected GET or POST params following [Command Line Args](https://github.com/75lb/command-line-args.git) syntax.